carbonext-tech/api-b2b-docs/docs/main-concepts/calculators.md

 Parameter   | Description
 --------- | ------
-type |	The type identifier from the 'Get Types' request currency |	The currency to calculate the final price in originCode |	The code that the transport will depart from destZipCode |	The code that the transport will arrive at unitValue |	The unit amount to calculate the emissions for (i.e, 10 passengers, 10000 grams, etc.).
-The unit is specified by the field 'requestUnit' from 'Get Types' request
+type |	The type identifier from the `Get Types` request currency |	The currency to calculate the final price in originCode |	The code that the transport will depart from destZipCode |	The code that the transport will arrive at unitValue |	The unit amount to calculate the emissions for (i.e, 10 passengers, 10000 grams, etc.).
+The unit is specified by the field `requestUnit` from `Get Types` request

 **Response attributes**